Lesson 4: How Subscriptions Work

 Overview

 In the previous lesson, we covered the basic differences between the Reactive Network and ReactVM.
 In this one, we will dive into subscriptions, a key feature that allows RSCs to automatically respond to events emitted by other contracts.
-Subscriptions in Reactive Smart Contracts enable a contract to listen for specific events emitted by other contracts.
 When these events occur, the subscribing contract can automatically execute predefined logic.

 By the end of this article, you will learn to: